MUSCLE WEAKNESS RESPONDS BETTER TO Pensacola NON-SURGICAL

 improvement after that.
 (Ghahreman in 1) Motor

-power improvement can occur over the following two years post
+power improvement can take up to two years post

 surgery.
 Some sensory loss is typical but barely conspicuous.
 (1) BONUS: The cost of chiropractic care for